plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 When a Circle grants a Domaine to one of its Rôles, any Rôle Lead for that Rôle may control that Domaine on behalf of the Circle.
 A Circle may only grant Domaines to its Rôles that fall within the Circle's own Domaines, or that are only relevant within its own internal processes.

-Once a Rôle controls a Domaine, it may create Policies governing that Domaine within its own Governance Process.
-However, the Circle that delegated the Domaine retains the right to define its own Policies governing that Domaine.
-Any such Policies trump those defined by the Rôle in the event of a conflict.
+Once a Rôle controls a Domaine, it may create Politiques governing that Domaine within its own Governance Process.
+However, the Circle that delegated the Domaine retains the right to define its own Politiques governing that Domaine.
+Any such Politiques trump those defined by the Rôle in the event of a conflict.

 Granting a Domaine to a Rôle does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.

 #### 1.3.3 Anchor Circle

 The broadest Circle that holds the Raison d’Être of the whole Organisation is its ***“Anchor Circle”***.
 The Anchor Circle has no Super-Circle, and holds all authorities and Domaines of the Organisation.
-The Anchor Circle may change its own Raison d’Être or Redevabilités via a Policy adopted in its Governance Process.
+The Anchor Circle may change its own Raison d’Être or Redevabilités via a Politique adopted in its Governance Process.

 The Ratifieurs may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.

 #### 1.3.4 Linking Into Circles

-A Rôle may opt to link into another Circle if a Policy of that other Circle or any Super-Circle thereof invites it.
-A Rôle must accept such an invitation if a Policy of its own Super-Circle or any Super-Circle thereof demands it.
+A Rôle may opt to link into another Circle if a Politique of that other Circle or any Super-Circle thereof invites it.
+A Rôle must accept such an invitation if a Politique of its own Super-Circle or any Super-Circle thereof demands it.

 Once linked into another Circle, a Rôle is considered part of the Governance of that other Circle.
 That Circle's Governance Process may add to the Rôle and later change what it adds.
 However, it may not delete the Rôle nor change anything added by another Circle, and nor may another Circle change or remove anything it adds.
 The authority to add or change assignments into the Rôle stays with its source Circle.
 The Circle a Rôle links into is not considered its Super-Circle, and nor is the Rôle's inner Circle considered its Sub-Circle.

-A Circle may unlink a Rôle by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
-A Rôle may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Rôle's Super-Circle says otherwise.
+A Circle may unlink a Rôle by removing the Politique that invited it to link, or by another mechanism defined in that Politique.
+A Rôle may also opt to remove itself from a Circle it linked into, unless a Politique within or acting upon the Rôle's Super-Circle says otherwise.
 Once unlinked from a Circle, any Governance added to the Rôle by that Circle is automatically removed.

 #### 1.3.5 Creating Circles Across Rôles

 Two or more Rôles may create a new Circle at any time to govern a shared Raison d’Être across the Rôles.
 To do so, the founding Rôles must agree on an initial Raison d’Être and any Redevabilités for the new Circle.
-The new Circle starts with the founding Rôles linked into it, and a Policy inviting those links.
-A Circle created this way has no Super-Circle and no Domaines, and may change its own Raison d’Être or Redevabilités via a Policy.
+The new Circle starts with the founding Rôles linked into it, and a Politique inviting those links.
+A Circle created this way has no Super-Circle and no Domaines, and may change its own Raison d’Être or Redevabilités via a Politique.
 Such a Circle is immediately dissolved if it has no Rôles linked into it at any point.

 ### 1.4 Circle Leads

 Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Circle Lead Rôle”*** within that Rôle's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
-The Circle Lead Rôle has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.
+The Circle Lead Rôle has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Politique of the Circle says otherwise.

 #### 1.4.1 Defining Priorities & Strategies